The Many Pearl Varieties

 Some Pearl History

 The old Persians thought pearls were created magically by the moonlight shining into the open oyster.
 The birthplace of the fascination of humankind for the pearl is the Persian Gulf.
-Even today, it is still the primary source for natural pearls traded in the Middle East.
+Even today, it is still the primary source of natural pearls traded in the Middle East.

 Over 2000 years ago, pearls were the most precious item you could buy with money.

 Julius Caesar was a lover of pearls and once paid 60,000 gold pieces for one pearl.
 In the first century before Christ, Caesar passed a law stating that pearls were not for the lower classes.
 Even Caesar’s non-successful conquest of the Britons had, as one of its goals, access to the valuable river pearls.

 Since the 1960s, pearl farmers have been producing pearls to the market standard – and believe me, this is a good thing!
 What was historically considered an aristocratic luxury for the high society now became an affordable extravagance.